mingislight/mingislight.github.io/_posts/2025-08-21-VPN-the-plug.md

   <img src="/assets/img/vpn-connection.png" alt="VPN Connection" style="max-width:100%; height:auto; border-radius: 8px;">
 </div>

 We had a problem.

 Some remote computers were set up incorrectly and could no longer connect to the hospital network.

-The usual solution was heavy: ship the machines back to us, wipe them clean, put them back into the domain, and send them out again.
+The usual fix was heavy.

+Ship the machines back to us.

+Wipe them clean.

+Put them back into the system.

+Send them out again.

 That was the plan.

-But one day, by “accident,” I handled a case differently.
+But one day, what looked like an accident turned into a lesson.

 Instead of waiting for the computer to be shipped back, I worked on it remotely.

-With VPN connected, I removed the computer from the domain and then rejoined it.
+With VPN connected, I removed the computer from the system and rejoined it.

 And it worked.

-That made me stop and wonder: what exactly is VPN?
+That made me stop and wonder.
+What exactly is VPN?

----

-## What is VPN?

-A VPN is like a **long invisible cable**.
+A VPN is like a long invisible cable.
-The Plug puts you back into the source, the domain where you belong.

 It lets a remote computer act as if it is sitting inside the hospital building.

 Without VPN, a computer is outside the trusted network.

+It cannot be recognized.

-It cannot see the domain, it cannot follow the rules, and it loses trust.
+It cannot follow the rules.

+It loses trust.

+With VPN, the computer comes home.

+It is recognized.

+It is supported.

-With VPN, the computer comes home to its domain.
-It is recognized, supported, and able to work the way it was meant to.
+It can work the way it was meant to.

----

-## The Lesson

 That small change of approach taught me something.

+A computer that is away from its source forgets who it is meant to be.

+It cannot do anything about it on its own.

+But once it is plugged back in, it knows where it belongs.

+That is true for computers.

+It is also true for us.

+I hold on to this truth:
-*“Without Me you can do nothing.”*
+> “Without Me you can do nothing.”*

 A computer that is away from its source forgets who it is meant to be and cannot do anything about it.